 - The right to understanding and love by parents and society.

 - The right to recreational activities and free education.

 - The right to protection against all forms of neglect, cruelty, and exploitation.

 How to Celebrate National Children's Day

 Take some time today to spend with the children in your life.
-Play some of their favorite games, take them for a nice day out, start a conversation with them about what is going on in their lives, teach them different life skills and about issues that children in different parts of the world face.
+Play some of their favorite games, take them for a nice day out, start a conversation with them about what is going on in their lives, and teach them different life skills, and about issues that children in different parts of the world face.
 Just be a good role model for them.